CommunityToolkit/WindowsCommunityToolkit/readme.md

 * [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/visual-studio-sdks)
 * [.NET Framework 4.6.2 Developer Pack](https://dotnet.microsoft.com/download/visual-studio-sdks)

-## Contributing :rocket:
+## Contribution :rocket:
 Do you want to contribute?
-Check out our [Windows Community Toolkit Wiki](https://aka.ms/wct/wiki) page.
+Check out our [Windows Community Toolkit Wiki](https://aka.ms/wct/wiki) page to learn more about contribution and guidelines.

 ## Principles :ballot_box_with_check:
 * Principle **#1**: The toolkit will be kept simple.